 You may only exchange property for other similar property, called like-kind property by the IRS.
 Like-kind properties have the same nature or character, even if they differ in grade or quality.
 All real estate owned for investment or business use in the United States is considered to be like kind with all other such real estate in the United States, no matter the type or location.
 For example, an apartment building in New York is “like kind” to an office building in California.

 1031 Exchange Basic Calculations

 If you keep exchanging your property for property worth at least as much as yours, you’ll never recognize any gain on which you must pay tax.
 However, sooner or later you’ll probably want to sell the replacement property for cash, not exchange it for another property.
-Indeed, 88% of real estate replacement properties bought in Section 1031 exchanges are later sold—and taxed.
-When this occurs, the original deferred gain, plus any additional gain realized since the purchase of the replacement property, is subject to tax.
-For this reason, a like-kind exchange is tax deferred, not tax free.
+When that occurs, the original deferred gain, plus any additional gain realized since the purchase of the replacement property, is subject to tax.
+For that reason, a like-kind exchange is tax deferred, not tax free.

 Seems simple enough, right?
 Well, in reality, 1031 exchanges are much more complex.
-Section 1031 of the Internal Revenue Code (hence the name) has many nuances that can be daunting for first-timers.
+Section 1031 of the Internal Revenue Code has many nuances that can be off-putting for first-timers.
 There are very specific guidelines governing the process.
 Here’s a brief overview of what you need to know about a typical 1031 exchange process.

 The 3 Types of 1031 Exchanges